 - Performance of a contract – where it is necessary for us to process your data in order to carry out the performance of a contract

 For any communications about our campaigning, fundraising or volunteering, we will only contact you via email or by sending a letter through the post.
 We will only do so if we have your consent or if we believe you would be interested in our campaign, unless you have expressed a preference not to receive such content.

 To respond to your queries, we will contact you via the medium you used to contact us or by a medium you have indicated you would like us to respond with.
 If we need to contact you for an administrative purpose we will usually send an email or letter, depending upon the contact details we have on file.

 Naturewatch Foundation will never telephone you to ask for donations and will never employ a third party to do so on our behalf.

 When you supply us with personal information, we will assume that you are happy with the above uses of this information unless otherwise advised.

 You always have a choice about whether or not you wish to receive information from us and the frequency of it.
-You can change your mailing preference at any time by telephoning us on 01242 252 871, sending a letter to our office, or via email to email@example.com.
+You can change your mailing preference at by telephoning us on 01242 252 871, sending a letter to our office, or via email to email@example.com.